GarretAnd/Sudoku-Proj/DESIGN.md

 ### User interface

-The ***Sudoku Project*** only interface with the user is on the command-line.
+The ***Sudoku Project*** reads from only the command line when in *create* mode, and reads from `stdin` to access the puzzle when in *solve* mode.

+Create can be accessed as follows:

 ```
 ./sudoku create
 ```

+Solve can be accessed as follows:

 ```
-./sudoku solver
+./sudoku solve
 ```

 ### Inputs and outputs

-Inputs: the only inputs are command-line parameters; see the User Interface above.
+Inputs: a command line argument dictating *create* or *solve* will determine if input is needed from `stdin`; see the User Interface above.

 Output of `Creator`: An initialized Sudoku Puzzle with a grid of 9x9 numbers varying from 0-9 where 0 represents the holes randomly scattered around the array with at least 40 holes in the array.
 This is either printed to stdout or to a file.